Gay community under attack in Liberia over Ebola outbreak

-DAKAR/NEW YORK (Thomson Reuters Foundation) - Leroy Ponpon doesn’t know whether to lock himself in his flat in Monrovia because of the deadly Ebola virus, or because he is gay.
+DAKAR/NEW YORK, Oct 23 (Thomson Reuters Foundation) - Leroy Ponpon doesn’t know whether to lock himself in his flat in Monrovia because of the deadly Ebola virus, or because he is gay.
 Christian churches’ recent linking of the two have made life hell for him and hundreds of other gays.

 Ebola has infected almost 10,000 people in West Africa since March, killing around half its victims.
 Liberia is the worst hit country where poverty, corruption and civil war have left a weak health system unable to cope with the exponential spread of the disease.